Job Offer Comparison

 Job Offer Comparison Calculator

-Compare two offers on total compensation, cost-of-living-adjusted purchasing power, and 10-year wealth accumulation
+Compare two offers on total compensation, cost-of-living-adjusted purchasing power, and long-term wealth accumulation.
+Equity is probability-weighted so speculative grants don't inflate the picture.

 Compensation